2 nights starting from

 Day 1: Arrive independently at the Talbot Ripley Hotel from 15.00.
-This evening there will be a welcome reception, private dinner with wine and a talk by Prof. Anne Anderson - ‘Victorian Dreamers: Watts and Holloway’.
+This evening there will be a welcome reception, private dinner with wine and a talk by Prof. Anne Anderson - ‘Victorian Dreamers: GF Watts and Mary Watts’.

-Day 2: Norney Grange and the Red House.
+Day 2: Norney Grange, Busbridge Church and the Red House.

-Morning visit to Norney Grange, an outstanding Arts and Crafts house by the architect C.F.A Voysey, where the proud owner Russell Clapshaw will show us around, followed by a brief visit to Busbridge Church.
+Morning visit to Norney Grange, an outstanding Arts and Crafts house by the architect C.F.A Voysey, where the proud owner Russell Clapshaw will show us around, followed by a brief visit to Phillips Memorial Park and Cloister, followed by a brief visit to Busbridge Church in Godalming.
 This afternoon we visit Red House in Godalming, a grade II* listed building built by Edwin Lutyens in 1899, then we visit nearby St Martin’s Church.
-This evening Prof. Anne Anderson will give her second talk - ‘The Arts and Crafts in Surrey: from Morris to Voysey’, before dinner in the hotel restaurant.
+This evening Prof. Anne Anderson will give her second talk - ‘Surrey Arts & Crafts: Lutyens and Voysey’, before dinner in the hotel restaurant.

 Day 3: Watts Gallery, Mortuary and Limnerslease House.